Key Features of the Education System

 An individually oriented curriculum is a schedule for all students.
 It suits in particular those who need further educational or social assistance, on top of what is offered by the class curriculum.

 The Upper Secondary School Act nr.
 92/2008, contains provisions concerning the National Curriculum Guide for Upper Secondary Schools and school working guides.
-The National Curriculum Guide, issued by the Ministry of Education, Science and Culture defines, among other things, the objectives of individual subjects and branches of study.
+The National Curriculum Guide, issued by the Ministry of Education and Children defines, among other things, the objectives of individual subjects and branches of study.
 It also describes the overall structure and the contents of individual subjects and branches.
 Furthermore, the National Curriculum contains guidelines for school working guides and assessment of the work that goes on in the schools.
 The law stipulates that individual schools are to write their own school working guides which, among other things, are to specify what areas individual schools have chosen to emphasize, define the education they offer, and their teaching methods and administration.
 Even though the schools working guides may vary, they have to offer courses on various levels of strength and skills.
 Under the National Curriculum Guide, the matriculation examination, one of the paths toward concluding the upper secondary school level, must include courses with various levels of strength to ensure deeper knowledge and skills.

 The educational policy that appears in the National Curriculum Guide based on six fundamental pillars which serve as guidelines for the curriculum.